Eudaemonic vs. Hedonic Pleasure: A Path to Understanding Embodied Joy.

 Inner Wisdom as a Guide to Pleasure

 At the heart of this conversation is the idea of choice.
 When we tune into our bodies and listen to our inner wisdom, we can discern what kind of pleasure we need in the moment.
 Sometimes, that’s the hedonic pleasure of taking a nap or indulging in something delicious.
-Other times, it’s the eudaemonic pleasure of choosing discomfort in the short term—like setting a difficult boundary—because we know it serves our long-term well-being.
+Other times, it’s the eudaemonic pleasure of choosing discomfort in the short term—like setting a challenging intention—because we know it serves our long-term well-being.

 In somatic sex education, we often focus on reconnecting with the body’s wisdom as a way to access both forms of pleasure.
-This practice of slowing down, noticing, and honoring what feels right can lead to a deeper sense of joy, satisfaction, and self-trust.
+This practice of slowing down, noticing, and honoring what feels just and right can lead to a deeper sense of joy, satisfaction, and self-trust.

 An Invitation to Explore